 Figure 15 shows the mean latency for each laxity level, which can be used to determine laxity and push period to maintain SLOs.
-It also shows the average work per edge for
+It also shows the average work per edge for this experiment drops linearly with increased laxity, as with previous experiments, reaching zero when L = f.

 Fig. 15.
 Mean latency (left) and average work per edge (right) as a function of laxity.
 Shaded areas show standard deviation.
-Dotted lines on the right show push period f and on the left the time it takes data to be pushed from edge to the cloud (D-1) f.
+Dotted lines on the right show push period f and on the left the time it takes data to be pushed from edge to the cloud (D-1) \ f.